beezy-dev/verbose-couscous/docs/pancake/phase1.md

 ## Limitations
 While this first software phase allows to discover the basics of microcontroller's usage and development via MicroPython along with making it alive, there are some limitations to this approach:

 - agile development; the entire software stack is deployed on the device itself and can only be modified by reattaching the device to a workstation and upload the code.
-While it might not be an issue when showcasing the robot within a closed by location, when the robot are deployed kilometers away, this will become a real device management issue.
+While it might not be an issue when showcasing the UGV within a closed by location, when the UGV are deployed kilometers away, this will become a real device management issue.
-- security; anyone scouting for web page resources could takeover the robot's control and also potential discover the network details providing compromised credentials to the network.
+- security; anyone scouting for web page resources could takeover the UGV's control and also potential discover the network details providing compromised credentials to the network.
-- scalability; this software stack is fine when prototyping and showcasing the capabilities of the robot but will not be scalable if there is dozen or hundreds of robots to control.
+- scalability; this software stack is fine when prototyping and showcasing the capabilities of the UGV but will not be scalable if there is dozen or hundreds of UGVs to control.
 - observability; this software stack can only provide debugging capabilities when connected to a workstation.